ghais/goresque/README.md

 ## Contributing

-fork and send a pull request.
+Fork and send a pull request.

 ## Note